How To Make Sea Moss Gel: Five Easy Steps|

 PRO TIP: Pour your gel into ice cube trays and freeze.
 You can then add these frozen sea moss gel cubes right into your daily sea moss smoothie!

 Ready to make your very own sea moss smoothie?
-Try one of these delicious recipes!
+Follow this recipe for exact measurements and then try one of these delicious recipes!

 Please speak with your doctor or other licensed healthcare professional before beginning any new supplement including Irish Sea Moss.
 None of the content on this site is or should be considered medical advice.
 The purpose of this article is simply to highlight relevant research for those curious about the potential benefits of consuming Irish Sea Moss.